versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/DataConsumer.md

 #### dataConsumer.on("dataproducerclose", fn())
 {: #dataConsumer-on-dataproducerclose .code}

-Emitted when the associated producer is closed for whatever reason.
-The consumer itself is also closed.
+Emitted when the associated data producer is closed for whatever reason.
+The data consumer itself is also closed.

 ```javascript
 dataConsumer.on("dataproducerclose", () =>